Fraser Island camping and 4WD secrets

 - Make sure you know the safety procedures for using a snatch strap or winch – they can be lethal if used incorrectly.

 - Re-inflate your tyres as soon as you’re back on tarmac or sealed roads.
 There are inflation points at Kingfisher Bay and Rainbow Beach.

 Don’t forget, if you’re driving on Fraser Island you’ll need the right permits to do so – it is a World Heritage Site after all!

 Get your Vehicle Access Permit on the NPRSR website.
 If you’re not in a registered campsite then you’ll need to grab a camping permit from them too.

 Best ways to get there?

 Take your own 4WD or, if you’re in need of some wheels, Aussie Trax 4WD will supply everything you need from camping gear to permits.
 Take the Manta Ray Fraser Island Barge leaving from Inskip Point to land on the southern tip or drive into River Heads (15 minutes from Hervey Bay) where you have the choice of two barges heading to the centre of the island.
 Take the Fraser Venture to arrive at Wanggoolba Creek or the Kingfisher Bay Vehicle barge to arrive at Kingfisher Resort.

-A day of luxury in a Hummer with someone else driving as your guide – sound like your cup of tea?
+If you’ve only A day of luxury in a Hummer with someone else driving as your guide – sound like your cup of tea?
 Fraser Experience Tours kick off with an early start but offer an awesome day out, finished off with champagne and strawberries!
 If you Instagram followers demand a far more fabulous entry then consider arriving by plane with Air Fraser Island.
 Following a scenic flight from either Sunshine Coast or Hervey Bay touch down on the beach and then be whisked away to discover the island by 4WD.